-I took my problems to pinterest and, of course, found a plethora of ideas within a matter of minutes and I feel like I finally have a plan of how to move forward.
+I took my problems to Pinterest and, of course, found a plethora of ideas within a matter of minutes and I feel like I finally have a plan of how to move forward.

 My first step is to have a class meeting about flexible seating.
 I want to talk about what the purpose of it is and the benefits of each of the seating arrangements.
 An anchor chart detailing the expectations and the choices we have in flexible seating will be a great way to document our meeting.
 I got this idea from reading about Ashley’s experience with flexible seating on her blog, Teach Create Motivate blog.

 The next step is to create a choice board for flexible seating options.
-Currently each morning is a free for all and kids choose the same spots over and over.
+Currently, each morning is a free for all and kids choose the same spots over and over.
 So instead, I want to try a management board like the one Dianna at Sassy, Savvy, Simple Teaching.
 Each morning she has her kids use a magnet with their number on it to show which seating option they are using for the day.
-However, she goes through her roster each week and each week a new student gets to be the first to pick their spot- this ensures that each kid always gets their “top choice” in flexible seating every few weeks.
+However, she goes through her roster each week and each week a new student gets to be the first to pick their spot- this ensures that each kid always gets their “top choice” for flexible seating every few weeks.